gilles-degols/mongofs/readme.md

 - [x] Integration test
 - [x] Handling unreachable MongoDB instance
 - [x] Performance improvement (caching, indexes, ...)
-- [ ] Documentation for the configuration file, and the sharding
+- [x] Documentation for the configuration file
 - [x] First stable release

 What is not possible or recommended with MongoFS: